toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 > The `<h1>` element defines a large heading
 > The `<p>` element defines a paragraph

-Since this course is focused on Python Programming, we will not go in detail into writing HTML.
-We will treat them as placeholders and give the explanations as necessary.
+***Since this course is focused on Python Programming, we will not go in detail into writing HTMLs.
+We will treat them as placeholders and give the explanations as necessary.***

-Now let's create the `models`, basically in form of python class objects.
+Now let's create the `models`, represented as python `classes`.

 > Models are Python objects that define the structure of an application's data, and provide mechanisms to manage (add, modify, delete) and query records in the database.